Learn how to successfully incorporate the "Sport of Bicycling" as a secondary Physical Education Unit.

 Successful secondary bicycle programs share a common message - “have fun & be safe.”

 Need a durable and proper fitting bicycle for your physical education class?
-Want to teach and encourage children and adults to be more secure on a bike?
+Want to teach a physical education bicycle class and encourage children to be more secure on a bike?
 YES provides all the resources you need!

 Our goals are to encourage youth to incorporate a very natural, low impact form of exercise into their daily activities.
 We also want to show cycling as a competitive sport and a practical form of transportation.

 Riding a bicycle introduces a healthy life style, that can not only reduce obesity, but the number of bicycle riders killed, disabled or injured in vehicle collisions.
 These goals are achieved by teaching best practices and age appropriate skill building skills, drills and competition.

 To this sustainable end, YES has determined what school bicycle equipment provides the best level playing field with the least amount of maintenance.
 This school bicycle equipment is suitable for training and racing.
 YES can also provide bicycle and helmets at whole sale prices.

 YES, Inc. offered a School Cycling Instructor Training Workshop Level 4 for 18 eager cycling experts.
 All participants had experience as USA Cycling Coaches and League Cycling Instructors.